ZiadHatab/klopf-taper/README.md

 # Klopfenstein Taper

 Python implementation of the Klopfenstein taper based on [1]-[3].
-A beginner-friendly explanation of Klopfenstein taper can be found in [4].
+A beginner-friendly explanation of the Klopfenstein taper can be found in [4].
 For now, I only provide you with the functions to obtain the impedance profile with respect to length.
 To actually map the impedance profile to a transmission line type, see the discussion in the last section below.

 ## Code requirements